AmroElsisy/COMP4102AMB/README.md

 Amro Elsisy - 100917564

-Menna Mohsen -
+Menna Mohsen - 101007934

 Bill Creber -

-We will be working on the sudoko solver project.
-We are planning to work on a sudoko solver algorithm and implement it on pictures captured from sudoko puzzles printed on paper. http://sudokugrab.blogspot.com/2009/07/how-does-it-all-work.html
+Our team will be working on the sudoko solver project.
+We are planning to work with the sudoko solver algorithm and implement it on pictures captured from sudoko puzzles printed on paper.

+A few of the resources that our team have looked at are: http://sudokugrab.blogspot.com/2009/07/how-does-it-all-work.html

 https://en.wikipedia.org/wiki/Thresholding_%28image_processing%29